MAHG Academic Policies

 - Within ten business days of receiving an allegation of academic dishonesty, the Graduate Academic Integrity Standing Committee shall schedule a hearing and inform the student of his or her right to refute the allegation at the hearing.

 - Time frames for taking actions may be extended upon agreement of the parties.

 SECTION 5.
 PENALTIES AND PENALTY DETERMINATION

-In addition to submitting the allegation of academic dishonesty to the Registrar, the faculty member may assign a grade of zero for the assignment or test involved and/or assign an F for the course.
+- In addition to submitting the allegation of academic dishonesty to the Office of Records and Registration, the faculty member may assign a grade of zero for the assignment or test involved and/or assign an F for the course.
 Any grade appeal in process will be suspended until any integrity violation is resolved.

 - The willfulness of the incident; e.g., an error in the form of a citation is less serious than no attempt to credit the work of another;